 Smoked Scottish Salmon and Scrambled Eggs on Toast

-Ingredients: plenty of Scottish smoked salmon trimmings or slices (don’t scrimp on breakfast morning!), Burgen soya & linseed, pumpernickel or rye bread, 6 eggs, 20g butter, 2 tbsp double cream, 1 tbsp chopped parsley or chives, a few drops lemon juice, freshly ground black pepper and salt
+Ingredients: plenty of Scottish *smoked salmon trimmings or slices, don’t scrimp on breakfast morning.
+Burgen soya & linseed, pumpernickel or rye bread, 6 eggs, 20g butter, 2 tbsp double cream, 1 tbsp chopped parsley or chives, a few drops of lemon juice, freshly ground black pepper and salt.
+Half an avocado, sliced.

 Recipe: Crack the eggs into a mixing bowl and whisk.
 Pop the bread under the grill or in the toaster.
-Place a frying pan over a medium to high heat, add the butter and melt but don’t brown.
+Place a frying pan over medium to high heat, add the butter and melt but don’t brown.
 Add the eggs and cook, stirring continuously with a heatproof spatula until it starts to thicken.
 Immediately take off the heat (don’t overcook!), add the cream, season with the salt and pepper and beat well.
-Pile a portion of scrambled egg onto the toast, top with the salmon, squeeze over a little lemon a grind of pepper and sprinkle over some herbs – parsley or chives.
+Add the avocado slices, then pile a portion of scrambled egg onto the toast, top with the salmon, squeeze over a little lemon a grind of pepper and sprinkle over some herbs, parsley or chives.